sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

 Irrational Numbers
 ------------------

-Every finite continued fraction represents a rational number, as a finite continued fraction is a "nested" sum of rational numbers.
-Conversely, every rational number can be represented as a finite (and simple) continued fraction, by an iterative procedure using `Euclidean division <https://en.wikipedia.org/wiki/Continued_fraction#Calculating_continued_fraction_representations>`_.
-On the other hand, infinite continued fractions represent `irrational numbers <https://en.wikipedia.org/wiki/Irrational_number>`_ and conversely every infinite continued fraction represents an irrational number.
+Rational numbers are represented by finite continued fractions, while irrational numbers can only be represented by infinite continued fractions.
+There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, cannot be represented exactly by Python :py:class:`float` instances, for example, :math:`\frac{1}{3} = 0.33333...` which, as a :py:class:`float` value ``1/3`` leads to the approximate Python fraction ``Fraction(6004799503160661, 18014398509481984)``.

-There are infinitely many rational and irrational numbers that cannot be represented exactly as binary fractions, which form the basis for `floating point arithmetic <https://docs.python.org/3/tutorial/floatingpoint.html>`_, and, therefore, also, cannot be represented exactly as Python :py:class:`float` instances.
 To deal with this, the package processes rational numbers using the :py:class:`fractions.Fraction` class, which allows for exact continued fractions for any rational number, limited only by the available memory and/or capacity of the running environment.

 Continued fractions for irrational numbers given directly as :py:class:`float` instances end up as fractional approximations, as they rely on converting :py:class:`decimal.Decimal` representations of the given :py:class:`float` value to a :py:class:`fractions.Fraction` instance.
 However, as described in the :ref:`next section <continued-fractions.from-coefficients>`, the :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_coefficients` method can be used to create :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances with arbitrary sequences of coefficients, which can give much more accurate results.